Dimension identities, almost self-conjugate partitions, and BGG complexes for Hermitian symmetric pairs: Introduction

 Our dimension identities in Theorems~\ref{theorem:ID-dim-GLn} and \ref{thm:dim GLn pairs} raise further questions that we leave as open problems in Section~\ref{sec:open probs}.
-In particular, one would like to find bijective proofs in terms of semistandard Young tableaux.
-It is also natural to look for other equalities among the dimensions of $\gl$-modules, and to try to classify them.
-This problem is similar in flavor to that of classifying the equalities among the binomial coefficients, in the work of Lind~\cite{Lind}, Singmaster~\cite{Singmaster}, and de Weger~\cite{deWeger}.
-Our main result in this paper also suggests the problem of classifying all instances of congruent blocks in the context of Hermitian symmetric pairs; see Figure~\ref{fig:sporadic example} for one ``sporadic'' example lying outside the six families mentioned above.
+In a preliminary version of this paper, we posed the problem of finding bijective proofs of the dimension identities; this problem was since solved by Kumari~\cite{Kumari}, using Krattenthaler's bijective proof~\cite{KrattenthalerHCF} of Stanley's hook--content formula~\cite{Stanley}.
+Another natural problem is to find (and ultimately classify) other equalities among the dimensions of $\gl$-modules.
+This problem is similar in flavor to that of classifying the equalities among binomial coefficients, in the work of Lind~\cite{Lind}, Singmaster~\cite{Singmaster}, and de Weger~\cite{deWeger}.
+Our main result in this paper also leads to the problem of classifying \emph{all} instances of congruent blocks in the context of Hermitian symmetric pairs; see Figure~\ref{fig:sporadic example} for one ``sporadic'' example lying outside the six families mentioned above.

+The algebraic combinatorics literature is replete with variations of tableau- and poset-based approaches to representation theory; see~\cites{Kwon2018,HoweKimLee}, for example.
+We especially highlight the papers by Sam--Snowden--Weyman~\cites{Sam-Weyman-2013,Sam-Weyman-2015}, which take a different approach to viewing the Littlewood identities as the Euler characteristics of BGG complexes.
+Also related is the very recent preprint~\cite{Schreier-Aigner}, which studies the Littlewood identities from the perspective of growth diagrams.